rafalkaron/rafalkaron.github.io/content/resume.md

 #### Information architecture

-I believe that every content developer should be an information architect as well.
-I have been involved in the development and maintenance of:
+I believe in integrating information architecture into the role of a content developer.
+I have experience in developing and maintaining:

 * Style guides
 * Asset inventories